 What does low Ad Rank mean?

-Low Ad Rank means your ad is unlikely to appear in the top positions or might not show at all.
-It also indicates that your ad’s relevance, Quality Score, or bid might need
+A low Ad Rank means your ad is less likely to appear in top positions—or might not show at all.
+This could be due to issues with your relevance, Quality Score, or bid.
+Improving these areas can help your ad perform better and gain more visibility.